Inclusion and SEND

 Special Educational Needs and Disability (SEND) Information

-We recognise that while some children have profound or moderate additional needs, most children will experience times when they need some extra help.
-We wish to support all our children and enable them to continue to develop to their full potential and flourish as learners.
+At our school, we recognise that while some children have profound or moderate additional needs, most children will experience times when they may need some extra help.

 Named SENCO for the setting: Mrs C Cahill